 The Fisher House Foundation began with the mission to supply free temporary housing for family members of injured veterans while their loved one was being treated at a major military medical center.
 As the foundation grew it added new programs.
 It started the Hero Miles initiative, in which donated frequent flier miles afford family members the opportunity to be with their injured loved one during recovery.
 Similarly, it launched the Hotels for Heroes program, which provides free stays at hotels for family members of veterans via donated hotel points.
 Finally, it created a scholarship fund for the loved ones of injured veterans.
 Today it maintains multiple comfort homes located at military and veteran medical centers.

 Hire Heroes USA is an impressive program with big results.
-With a current rate of more than 60 veterans being hired each week, it is no surprise that this nonprofit is nationally recognized as a great resource for both veterans and their spouses to find jobs.
+Since they hire more than 60 veterans each week, it is no surprise that this nonprofit is nationally recognized as a great resource for both veterans and their spouses to find jobs.
 Its curated approach provides veterans with personalized learning opportunities from highly trained professionals to equip them with the skills and the confidence they need to enter the workforce.
 They also connect them to more than 200 companies that are eager to hire veterans by hosting job fairs for networking.